sarthakg04/UniGuardian/README.md

-# Authentimate
+# UniGuardian

-**Authentimate** is an application that analyzes and visualizes student profiles.
+**UniGuardian** is an application that analyzes and visualizes student profiles.
 It provides functionalities to manage student databases, analyze textual information, and generate dashboards based on analysis results.

 ## Features